 1. Good designs

 An office used to be a place solely to do work during the years preceding the pandemic.
 Now, it has transformed into a space to do specific tasks or for office meetings.
-Thanks to the advent of technology, people can feel at home without having individual and dedicated workstations.
+Thanks to the latest innovations from office fit-outs in Dubai, people can feel at home without having individual and dedicated workstations.

 A majority of them will be moving between a home office and a traditional office.
 And the latter will turn into a cultural space for a special anchor.
 It will be used only for establishing connections, enabling learning, and fostering collaboration.